HPDCS/OpenMP-Task-Suite/README.md

 3. **TextHashtag.txt** : this heavy file is read once in the initialization phase to populate data structures with Hashtag-Text pairs.

 4. **Makefile** : used either to compile the application (with ***make***) or to clean object files (with ***make clean***).
-Furthermore, the following flags are used to enable/disable and/or customize additional features as described below:
+To run the application simply launch the executable (***./service***) from command line.
+Furthermore, the following flags are used to enable/disable and/or customize additional features that are described below:

-    1. **POISSON_ARRIVAL_TIME** : when active provides an average time value (expressed in seconds) for a Poisson process distribution in order to simulate an exponential interarrival time between consecutive requests.
+    1. **POISSON_ARRIVAL_TIME** : when active provides an average time value (expressed in seconds) for a Poisson process distribution in order to simulate an exponential interarrival time between consecutive requests (disabled by default).

     2. **NEW_NODES_INSERTION** : when active enables some users requests (according to the given probability value) to be an insertion request, that is the associated task will perform the insertion of a new node into one list of one hashtable.
-To make it possible we rely on the *omp_lock_t* spinlocks, one per list, in order to ensure exclusive access to that list.
+To make it possible we rely on the *omp_lock_t* spinlocks, one per list, in order to ensure exclusive access to that list (disabled by default).

     3. **TIED_INSERT_REQUEST** : a value between [**tied**/**untied**] to indicate ...